Death Classification: Line of Duty Death

 The car crash was an indirect result of the attempted murder of Samuel Werthelmer.
 The owner of the Grayland Theater, Albert Schmidt, was a very angry man who held onto grudges.
 Schmidt had a grudge against Samuel Werthelmer who was the previous owner of the theatre.
 On the night of Sergeant Riley’s death, Schmidt invited Werthelmer to the theatre with a false premise.
 Schmidt pretended to be eager to learn how the theatres ventilation system operated and asked Werthelmer if he could show him.
 As Werthelmer was looking over the system, Schmidt drew a concealed revolver from his suit and fired twice at Werthelmer as he tried to run.
 Werthelmer sustained a gunshot to his arm and leg; thinking he was dead, Schmidt turned the gun on himself and committed suicide.
 During the commotion, theatre patrons heard the gunfire and began to riot in response.
 This is what led to police being notified of a riot at the theatre.
 Seven squad cars were dispatched to the theatre to quell the melee.

-Sergeant Riley was waked at his father’s residence located at 2541 West Argyle Street and his funeral mass was held at St. Sebastian Church located at 3021 West Dayton Street.
+Sergeant Riley was waked at his father’s residence located at 2541 West Argyle Street.
+His funeral mass was held at St. Sebastian Church located at 3021 West Dayton Street.
 He was laid to rest on October 30, 1926 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 4, Lot SS12, Block 8, Section 12.

 Sergeant Walter J. Riley, born July 1, 1891, received his Probationary Appointment to the Chicago Police Department on May 25, 1916.
 He earned 5 Credible Mentions and 1 Extra Compensation for Meritorious Conduct totaling $360.00 during his career.